darosio/dotfiles/README.md

-Repository for $HOME/.dotfiles
+# Repository for $HOME/.dotfiles

 ## Requirements

-#. stow
+1. GNU stow

 ## Usage

+to create symlink into $HOME folder:

 	cd ~/.dotfile
 	stow package-version

-to create symlink into $HOME folder for the files that are needed of the machine you are invoking the command from.
+pick package-version as needed.

 Plan to use machine-specific git branches.